AleksandraTlalka/AleksandraTlalka/README.md

 ### Programming languages 🖥️
 My main programming languages are Java and C++, but I also know C# quite well.
-I have also some experience with C and ASM but I can't say I enjoy wotking with them.
+I have also some experience with C and ASM but I can't say I enjoy working with them.
 I’m currently learning how to create Unity games.

 ### My interests 💬